Make meal planning a breeze! Shop our new variety bundles.

 So what benefits can lard bring to your kitchen?

-Lard contains more monounsaturated fat than butter, but it also contains oleic acid, which is an essential fatty acid that helps lower your "bad" cholesterol levels.
-In fact, it has nearly 2x the oleic acid of butter.
+Lard contains more monounsaturated fat than butter, and nearly 2x more oleic acid, an essential fatty acid that helps lower your "bad" cholesterol levels.

 If you're concerned about your saturated fat consumption, there's good news here as well: lard has less saturated fat than butter.